university-of-hawaii-system-its-iam/application-development-paradigm-discussion/README.md

 * Ask: Great for brainstorming, having a running conversation to explore ideas, generating code for a specific task.
-* Agent: It is empowered, can explore your codebase, update your code, create new files and documentation, and more.
+* Agent: It is empowered, can explore your codebase, update your code, create new files and documentation, run shell commands, and more.

 ---
 # Future topic(s)